 This was an average day for the young David.
 A repeated pattern that every single human left alive would do in their own small quarters.
-Even keeping clean themselves was part of the daily grind.
-Nothing in their quarters could be unkept for a day or so.
+Even maintaining cleanliness was part of the daily grind.
+Nothing in their quarters could be unkept for any length of time.
 It was a way of keeping bio-waste down to a minimum.
 Which is why their nails, facial and bodily hair was kept shaven and trimmed at all times.

 “Did you sleep well, David 00472?”
 Angela inquired.